d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **-h, --help**

-Including the help flag on this command will display help on the usage of this command.
+Including the help flag will display help for the command.

+- **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**

+Optionally set a filter value for a filter attribute.
+This uses the provided filter for the currently selected type. (see [Filter Option](#filter-option) for more information).

+<aside class="notice"> Use this flag to narrow down your results.
+For example, selecting a common type might return multiple objects that are all of that type.
+If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties.</aside>

+- **---j, --json**

+Optionally include this flag if you wish to change the displayed output to JSON format.
+Preserving the JSON data structure can make the information easier to parse.

+- **--logout**

+Optionally include the logout flag to log out of the server after this command is completed.
+You need to be logged in to use this flag.

+#### Login Parameters

+The following parameters can be included to login to a server in the same line as the command is run.

+- **--url=URL**

+If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

 - **-u User, --user=USER**

-If you are not logged in yet, including this flag along with the password and URL flags can be used to login to a server in the same command.
+If you are not logged in yet, use this flag along with the password and URL flags to login to a server in the same command.

 - **-p Password, --password=PASSWORD**

 If you are not logged in yet, use this flag along with the user and URL flags to login.
 Use the provided iLO password corresponding to the username you gave to login.

-- **--url=URL**
+- **--https**

-If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.
+Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
+This flag has no effect in local mode.

 - **--includelogs**